 How to Dry Brine a Turkey

 Dry brining a turkey isn’t hard even for the most novice of cooks.
 You basically combine the ingredients, rub them on the turkey, let the turkey sit for a while and then cook it.
-Hopefully, you’ll have some leftovers so you can make this delicious zesty turkey salad with beans and walnuts recipe.
+Hopefully, you’ll have some leftovers so you can make some of these turkey leftover recipes.

 To get started, place the thawed turkey in a roasting pan.
 Now, you can start making the brine.

-In a bowl or mortar, combine rosemary, thyme, fennel and one tablespoon of salt.
+In a bowl or mortar, combine cardamom, rosemary, thyme, fennel and one tablespoon of salt.